behboud/alexa-language-model-generator/README.md

 #### Models Path

 `-m, --models [path]`
-Path to the folder where model json files should be stored (default model)
+Path to the folder where model JSON files should be stored (default model)